 Cut These 3 Habits Now to Become Your Best Self

-The path to self-improvement is often long and hard.
+The path to self-improvement can be long and hard.
 But there are ways to accelerate your journey to actualizing your best self.
-There are plenty of guides about what you can do proactively to boost your mental and physical health or to improve your motivation.
+I know there are plenty of guides about what you can do proactively to boost your mental and physical health or to improve your motivation...

 But today let’s focus on the things you should stop doing if you want to get rid of the negative aspects of your personality or working habits.